 Learn more here.

 - Approximately 61 km of dike protects Delta’s lowlands and the majority of Delta’s farms.
 Over the years, Delta has made considerable investment in diking and drainage infrastructure.
 Learn more about infrastructure and Delta’s Flood Protection Strategy.

 - Significant investment in transportation infrastructure has occurred in Delta to enhance the mobility of goods and people which directly benefits farm operations.
 Improvements include the South Fraser Perimeter Road, over passes at 28 Ave, 34B, 80 St and a pre-emption signal at 72 St.

 - Since 2007, crop signs have been posted in the spring on farmers’ fields to identify the crop they are cultivating.
 The Crop Identification Sign Program was established to promote agricultural awareness and approximately 28 signs were installed in 2015.

 - Delta’s Agricultural Plan

 Delta is home to an abundance of farms and wineries that make eating local easy and fun.
 Delta farms cover a wide range of product.
 You can find herbs, honey, berries and fruits, winter and summer vegetables, meats and seafood, and wineries–everything you need for fresh, local, affordable and delicious meals.

 If you're looking for something to do on a sunny weekend, head out for a bike ride or drive to check out some of our farms and wineries.
 Look for Delta farm stand signs to point you in the right direction.

-The Corporation of Delta encourages our residents to grow their own fruit and vegetables when possible.
+Delta encourages our residents to grow their own fruit and vegetables when possible.
 If you do not have an area to grow your own garden, there are several local not-for-profit organizations that operate community garden plot programs available to residents.